vincentntang/vincentntang.com/content/posts/20220409-tenacity-and-life-lessons/index.md

 It didn't occur to me until later that I wanted to start a community to avoid people like this.
 I didn't experience anything like this in [Orlando Devs](https://orlandodevs), everyone had been so supportive in my career to help me where I am today

 These comments didn't stop me from building Tampa Devs.
 I learned a hard earned lesson 10 years ago, that I applied here to give me the resolve to move forward.
-I call it the 33% rule
+I call it the 33% rule:

 **For X number of people that hold an opinion on you, 33% will support you, 33% don't care, and 33% will dislike you.
 1% of the opinions may change you**